 We all know it's a staple of nearly every Halloween party.
 So when did the color orange come into play?

 As we all know, orange is representative of various fall symbols, like pumpkins, fall leaves and harvest season.
 Carved pumpkins, also known as Jack-o'-lanterns, originated in Ireland, where people would carve lanterns out of potatoes and turnips to celebrate the Irish myth of Stingy Jack.

-When the Irish migrated to the United States, they brought this tradition with them.
+When the Irish immigrants came to the United States, they brought this tradition with them.
 As all traditions do, this one evolved.
-Today, it's become the artistic and fun pumpkins you see along the streets in your neighborhood.
+Today, it can be seen via the artistic and fun pumpkins you see along the streets in your neighborhood.